genesiscommunitysuccess/docs/docs/00_fuse/03_features/01_aggregation.md

 }
 ```

-So, what is going on there?
+To explain the above more clearly,

-- The Aggregator is listening to the `TRADE` table.
+- the Aggregator is listening to the `TRADE` table
-- It is publishing the aggregation results to the `ORDER` table.
+- it is publishing the aggregation results to the `ORDER` table
-- It is grouping its aggregation by the field `tradeOrderId`.
+- it is grouping its aggregation by the field, `tradeOrderId`
-- It is counting the number of trades into `TRADE_COUNT` and calculating `price x quantity` into `TOTAL_NOTIONAL`.
+- it is counting the number of trades into the `TRADE_COUNT` and calculating the `price x quantity` into the `TOTAL_NOTIONAL`
-- It is filtering records to aggregate based on the `where` criteria.
-In this case records that have `tradeStatus` of CANCELLED won't be aggregated.
+- it is filtering the records to aggregate them as per the `where` criteria.
+In this case, the records that have the `tradeStatus` as 'CANCELLED' will not be   aggregated

 ## Functions

-To apply aggregation to fields you can use functions such as `sum { feeAmount }`.
-All functions require an input except for `count` and `countBig`.
-With those functions the input is optional.
-See the below table for a further description of each function.
+To apply aggregation to the fields, you can use functions such as `sum { feeAmount }`.
+All functions require an input except for  the `count` and the `counting` as the input is optional with these two.
+See the below table for further description of each function.

-:::tip
+:::Tip
 Within the curly brackets of the function, you can:
-- access all fields on the input table row
+- access all the fields on the input table row
 - write simple conditional statements
 - perform simple calculations using the following operators: +, -, *, /
 :::

-The function will be applied over the result, unless the result is null, in which case it will be ignored.
+The function is applied over the result unless the result is null, in which case it will be ignored.

 ### Standard functions